 Don’t let the bizarre-sounding food scare you

-This will almost always apply to food.
+This will almost always apply to food – and it is a typical Filipino thing.
 On the one hand, Filipinos are food aficionados.
 They love to eat and food is a huge part of their culture.
 And on the other, they are fantastic cooks who don’t let anything go to waste—so brace yourself for dishes made of animal parts you never considered edible.
 You’ll be in the land of chopped up pig’s face on a sizzling plate (sisig), hard-boiled duck embryo (balut), and grilled chicken intestines on a stick (isaw).
 If you’re the type to get squeamish quite easily, you might be better off not asking what something is.
 Just try it and should it not suit your fancy, simply don’t have it again.
 But do try to step out of your comfort zone.
 This is the perfect place to channel your more adventurous side.

 Don’t drive in Manila unless absolutely necessary